linhbngo/linhbngo/docs/csc-331/index.md

 - If you like it, buy it to support the efforts to produce inexpensive, quality, and free textbooks.
 - Reference book (optional): [Operating Systems Design and Implementation](https://www.amazon.com/Operating-Systems-Design-Implementation-3rd/dp/0131429388)

-**Laptop requirements**

-Having access to a laptop during class time is critical, as we will be:

-- Working with hands-on examples in class, and
-- Working on in-class electronic quizzes on D2L

-Make sure that your laptop is fully charged for the duration of the class (or come in early and get a spot with access to power outlets).

 **Software requirements**

 As laptop style and model can vary, the following common (and free) software environment will be enforced for all lectures and programming assignments:

-Virtual Enronment: Oracle VirtualBox
+Virtual Environment: Oracle VirtualBox
 Virtual OS for VirtualBox: Minix
-Other software packages will be specified and installed insite the CentOS virtual machine as needed.
+Other software packages will be specified and installed inside the CentOS virtual machine as needed.

 ### Course Materials